Hundred Flowers Campaign: Naming

-Launch (late 1956 – early 1957)
+Background

 In March 1951, the Peking Opera Research Institute was considered to be expanded and established as the Chinese Opera Research Institute.
 Mao was invited to inscribe a dedication for the institute.
 Meanwhile, half of the people argued that Peking Opera is outdated and that revolutionary opera should be promoted.
 In late March, Mao inscribed a dedication for the establishment of the Chinese Opera Research Institute: "Let a hundred flowers bloom; weed through the old to bring forth the new."
+Various parties began to use the phrase after its became popular in the context of opera reform; many of these parties used the phrase to call for a pluralistic policy across other artistic fields.

 In 1953, Boda Chen, who was in charge of the Committee for the Study of Chinese Historical Issues, sought Mao's guidance on the work principles, to which Chairman Mao responded with four characters: "Let a hundred schools of thought contend."

-Until April 28, 1956, in his concluding speech at an expanded meeting of the Politburo of the Chinese Communist Party, he mentioned, "Let a hundred flowers bloom, let a hundred schools of thought contend" for the first time.
+Until April 1956, in a speech at an expanded meeting of the Politburo of the Chinese Communist Party, Mao Zedong said:

+In the arts, "a hundred flowers bloom together"; in science, "a hundred schools contend" - the hundred schools contending of the Spring and Autumn [period] and the Warring States -- this should be our policy, this is the opinion of the people from 2,000 years ago.

+Throughout the first half of the 1950s, Chinese intellectuals had been treated as one of the "black classes", hostile or at best lukewarm to the Chinese Communist Revolution.
+There were targeted attacks on intellectuals and their works and efforts were made by the communists to bring them into line.
+Mao, during a Central Government meeting, even ridiculed liberal thinker Liang Shuming as a "reactionary" and an "ambitious schemer" after Liang dared to criticize the communists for the heavy taxation of peasants.
+In the second half of 1955, when prominent Marxist writer and literary theorist Hu Feng expressed opposition to the Party's rigid, state-controlled policies on literature and art, a major political purge was launched which expanded into a massive reign of terror that implicated and resulted in the imprisonment of dozens of Chinese intellectuals.

 It is suggested that the launching of the campaign was delayed by the shocking impact of the speech denouncing Stalin at the Twentieth Soviet Party Congress in February 1956 delivered by Nikita Khrushchev.

+The movement was in part a response to tensions between the CCP and Chinese intellectuals.